simeoncloud/docs/reporting.md

 ### How do I reauthenticate Power BI with the SQL database?
 If, for any reason, the Power BI report has the error: "The data source SimeonSync is missing credentials and cannot be accessed."
 - Re-run the Simeon Report installer

-### Can I get access to the data outside of Power BI?
-Yes, you can access from any system that connects to a SQL database, including [Excel](https://docs.microsoft.com/en-us/azure/azure-sql/database/connect-excel?view=azuresql) and [SQL Server Management Studio](https://docs.microsoft.com/en-us/azure/azure-sql/database/connect-query-ssms?view=azuresql)

 # Daily Summary Email
 Sends a daily digest of all changes made to your tenants, providing you an easy way to monitor your tenants.